Controlling Recurrent Neural Networks by Conceptors: Theory and Demonstrations

 The situation becomes particularly interesting when many patterns from a $d$-parametric class have been stored.
-When I first discussed this situation (Section \ref{secAutoCMemExample}), I tentatively described the resulting autoadaptation dynamics as convergence toward a plane attractor (Figure \ref{figPlaneAttractor}).
-However, plane attractors cannot be expected to exist in generic dynamical systems.
-Taking into account what the stability analysis above has revealed about center manifolds of fixed points $C$, I would like to propose the following picture as a working hypothesis for the geometry of conceptor adaptation dynamics that arises when a $d$-parametric pattern class has been stored by overloading: \begin{itemize} \item The storing procedure leads to a number of stable fixed point solutions $C_i$ for the autoconceptor adaptation (blue dots in Figure \ref{figAutoAdaptCenterManifoldsketch} {\bf B}).
+Taking into account what the stability analysis above has revealed about center manifolds of fixed points $C$, I propose the following picture as a working hypothesis for the geometry of conceptor adaptation dynamics that arises when a $d$-parametric pattern class has been stored by overloading: \begin{itemize} \item The storing procedure leads to a number of stable fixed point solutions $C_i$ for the autoconceptor adaptation (blue dots in Figure \ref{figAutoAdaptCenterManifoldsketch} {\bf B}).
 These $C_i$ are associated with patterns from the pattern family, but need not coincide with the sample patterns that were loaded. \item The $k(N-k)$-dimensional center manifolds of the $C_i$ merge into a comprehensive manifold $\mathcal{K}$ of the same dimension.
 In the vicinity of $\mathcal{K}$, the autoadaptive $C$ evolution leads to a convergence toward $\mathcal{K}$. \item Within $\mathcal{K}$ a $d$-dimensional submanifold $\mathcal{M}$ is embedded, representing the learnt class of patterns.
 Notice that we would typically expect $d << k(N-k)$ (examples in the previous section had $d = 2$ or $d = 3$, but $k(N-k)$ in the order of several 100).
 Conceptor matrices located on $\mathcal{M}$ correspond to patterns from the learnt class. \item The convergence of $C$ adaptation trajectories toward $\mathcal{K}$ is superimposed with a slower contractive dynamics within $\mathcal{K}$ toward the class submanifold $\mathcal{M}$. \item The combined effects of the attraction toward $\mathcal{K}$ and furthermore toward $\mathcal{M}$ appear in simulations as if $\mathcal{M}$ were acting as a plane attractor. \item On an even slower timescale, within $\mathcal{M}$ there is an attraction toward the isolated fixed point solutions $C_i$.
 This timescale is so slow that the motion within $\mathcal{M}$ toward the fixed points $C_i$ will be hardly observed in simulations. \end{itemize}

 In order to corroborate this refined picture, and especially to confirm the last point from the list above, I carried out a long-duration content-addressable memory simulation along the lines described in Section \ref{secAutoCMemExample}.
 Ten 5-periodic patterns were loaded into a small (50 units) reservoir.
 These patterns represented ten stages of a linear morph between two similar patterns $p^1$ and $p^{10}$, resulting in a morph sequence $p^1, p^2, \ldots, p^{10}$ where $p^i = (1- (i-1)/9)\,p^1 + ((i-1)/9)\,p^{10}$, thus representing instances from a 1-parametric family.
 Considering what was found in Section \ref{secAutoCMemExample}, loading these ten patterns should enable the system to re-generate by auto-adaptation any linear morph $p_{\mbox{ test}}$ between $p^1$ and $p^{10}$ after being cued with $p_{\mbox{ test}}$.